grongierisc/formation-template/README.md

 In order to register the components we are creating in python to the production it is needed to use the `RegisterComponent` function from the `Grongier.PEX.Utils` module.

-WIP remplissage iris script auto ??
+WIP remplissage register componenent iris script auto ??
 For this we advise you to use the build-in python console to add manually the component at first when you are working on the project.

 You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)) and enter :